 Become a Vendor

 The Williamsburg Farmers Market is community driven Saturday morning farmers market bringing together the best local farmers in the state of Virginia.
 We are proud to be a “Virginia Grown” market!
 To wear that title, our market offers only produce and goods that are grown or made in Virginia, with preference to Coastal Virginia.
 The fruits and vegetables are from our local farms, the cookies and cakes from local bakers and the seafood from local waterways.
 Important factors in our selection process for farmers and vendors include product quality, growing practices, presentation, product uniqueness, and the right product mix to ensure a successful farmers market experience.

-Applications are currently being accepted for the 2019 season!
-You will be contacted to provide any additional needed information and/or samples of your product for review by market staff.
+Applications are not being considered for new vendors until January 15, 2020!
+After that point you will be contacted to provide any additional needed information and/or samples of your product for review by market staff.

 We kindly request that you not approach market management regarding your application during market hours.
 Much time and effort goes into preparing for our most important 4 hours on Saturday to support all our farmers, bakers and artisans.
 We do not interview new vendor applicants on Market Saturdays.